-- Nests: Rodents build nests from a collection of materials, often in attics or crawl spaces.
+- Nests in attics or crawl spaces.

 Problems Caused By Rodents